Back Arrow IconBack Arrow Icon

 Lenacapavir

-⏰ When to take it?
+⏰ When to take PEP

 Take it as soon as possible after a possible HIV risk/exposure (like a condom breaking or sexual assault etc).

-👉As soon as possible, within 72 hours/3 days
+As soon as possible, within 72 hours/3 days

-🏥 Where to get it?
+🏥 Where to get PEP

 👉 Urgent Care Facilities